Contacting a Minor to Commit a Felony – Penal Code 288.3 PC

-As noted, in most cases, people are caught for violating PC 288.3 because they were communicating with law enforcement who were conduct a police sting operation online.
+As noted, in most cases, people are caught for violating PC 288.3 because they were communicating with law enforcement who were conducting a police sting operation online.

 What are the Penalties for PC 288.3 Conviction?

 A conviction for violating Penal Code 288.3 is punishable as a felony crime.
-The exact felony penalties will depend what crime you intended to commit.
+The exact felony penalties will depend on what crime you intend to commit.

-Put simply, punishments will be determined by the underlying offense.
+Put simply, the underlying offense will determine punishments.
 For example:

-Further, if you violate Penal Code 288.3 more than a single time, then you can receive an additional 5 years in prison for each conviction.
+Further, if you violate Penal Code 288.3 more than a single time, you can receive an additional five years in prison for each conviction.

-Typically, you will be required to register as a tier-three sex offender, that means sex registration for life.
+Typically, you will be required to register as a tier-three sex offender, which means sex registration for life.

 What Will Happen If I'm Charged with Penal Code Section 288.3?

-Those individuals who are charged with this particular sex crime are facing serious consequences.
+Those individuals charged with this particular sex crime face serious consequences.

 They could potentially have to register as a sex offender for the rest of their life, depending on exactly what the prosecutors charge.

 They could be facing state prison.
-They could be facing going on the Meghan's Law website and a host of other bad factors.
+They could be facing going on the Meghan's Law website and many other harmful factors.

-If you or a loved one is charged with Penal Code Section 288.3, this means the government is claiming that you have engaged in some sort of contact with a minor.
+If you or a loved one is charged with Penal Code Section 288.3, this means the government is claiming that you have engaged in some contact with a minor.

-That you were trying to meet with a minor, or some sort of sex crime allegation.
-You should pick up the phone immediately, make a phone call.
+If you were trying to meet with a minor or some sort of sex crime allegation, you should pick up the phone immediately, make a phone call.
 Let's sit down and talk about it.

-Really, what I'm trying to do is help people.
-Sometimes people get involved in things that they never should get involved in, for various reasons.
+What I'm trying to do is help people.
+Sometimes people get involved in things they never should for various reasons.

-Maybe they're having a bad time with their family or their health.
-Maybe they've taken some sort of substance that has caused them to do things that they normally wouldn't do.
+Maybe they're having a wrong time with their family or their health.
+Perhaps they've taken some substance that has caused them to do things they usually wouldn't do.

 Criminal Defense for Contacting a Minor Cases Cases

-Whatever the case may be, it's crucial that you get an attorney right away.
+Whatever the case may be, you must get an attorney right away.
 That's your best offense against these types of crimes.
-And sometimes you do have to take an offensive approach.
+And sometimes, you do have to take an offensive approach.

-To fight a Penal Code 288.3 cases, our criminal defense attorneys could use different strategies, such as:
+To fight Penal Code 288.3 cases, our criminal defense attorneys could use different strategies, such as:

-Lack of intent to commit a felony – Prosecution has to prove your contact with the minor was to commit a specific sex crime that is listed above.
-Just because you may have made contact with a minor, does not mean you had intent to engage in sexual related activity.
+Lack of intent to commit a felony – Prosecution has to prove your contact with the minor was to achieve a specific sex crime listed above.
+Just because you may have made contact with a little does not mean you had the intent to engage in the sexual-related activity.

-You didn't know you contacted a minor – Perhaps you had a reasonable belief the person you were contacting was an adult.
-Recall the prosecutor has to show you knew, or should have known, they were a minor.
-Perhaps the alleged victim lied and posted a picture making them look older.
+You didn't know you contacted a minor – Perhaps you had a reasonable belief the person you were getting was an adult.
+Recall the prosecutor has to show you knew they were a minor or should have known.
+Perhaps the alleged victim lied and posted a picture, making them look older.

-Entrapment by police – As noted, police officers will frequently pose as minors online in a “sting” to catch violators who make contact with minor.
-They will often use overly aggressive techniques like pressure, harassing, fraud or even threats to persuade somebody to commit a crime they would have otherwise not committed.
+Entrapment by police – As noted, police officers will frequently pose as minors online in a “sting” to catch violators who make contact with children.
+They will often use overly aggressive techniques like pressure, harassment, fraud, or even threats to persuade somebody to commit a crime they would have otherwise not committed.

-I've been handling these cases now for the almost three decades.
-So, you've definitely come to the right place.
+I've been handling these cases now for almost three decades.
+So, you've come to the right place.
 I will listen to what you have to say.

-I will hear you and I will start a defense investigation and a defense strategy on your behalf because I know for sure, having done this so long, that the police and prosecutors are not looking at your side of the equation.
-They are only looking at one thing and that is conviction and punishment.
+I will hear you, and I will start a defense investigation and a defense strategy on your behalf because I know for sure, having done this so long, that the police and prosecutors are not looking at your side of the equation.
+They are only looking at one thing: conviction and punishment.

-It might be possible to negotiate with the prosecutor for reduced charges or even get the case dismissed.
-Through prefiling intervention, we may be able to avoid the formal filing of charges before court, known as a “DA Reject.”
+Negotiating with the prosecutor for reduced charges might be possible or even getting the case dismissed.
+Through prefiling intervention, we may be able to avoid the formal filing of bills before the court, known as a “DA Reject.”

 So, pick up the phone now.
 Make the call.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.